-Yes, it’s really dangerous and people drown every year.
+Yes, it’s really dangerous, and people drown every year.
 Beaches like Kuta, Seminyak and Legian can have ferocious and very nasty rips with dangerous surf conditions.
-Be aware of this at all times even if it looks small from the shore.
-Lifeguards in Bali and NOT the same as back home and the level of protection and service you get here is next to nothing.
-So once you are out there you are on your own.
+Be aware of this at all times, even if it looks small from the shore.
+Lifeguards in Bali are NOT the same as back home, and the level of protection and service you get here is next to nothing.
+So once you are out there, you are on your own.

 9. Eating from the street.

-No need to go into this in too many details but use caution when eating from local markets or street vendors selling cheap nasi goreng or the very popular meatball soup known as bakso.
-This may be tempting after a few Bintangs late at night but to be honest with you it’s not worth the after-effects and the time you will spend in the bathroom regretting this late-night snap decision.
+There is no need to go into this in too many details, but use caution when eating from local markets or street vendors selling cheap nasi goreng or the very popular meatball soup known as bakso.
+This may be tempting after a few Bintangs late at night, but to be honest with you, it’s not worth the after-effects and the time you will spend in the bathroom regretting this late-night snap decision.